lemonnuggets/movie-manager/README.md

         Another Round (2020)

 - When a .png file is added to a movie folder in the to watch folder, this .png file is moved to the thumbnails folder and is also set as the icon of the movie directory.
+You might not immediately see the change as Windows must update its icon cache for the change to be visible.

 ## Prerequisites